luapower/website/www/md/faq.md

 few rare cases), you don't have to learn a new build system, or perform any packaging steps, or even move code out of version control, ever.

+Modules don't need to be "installed" out of version control in order to create a proper runtime.
+You can code directly on your deployments, and you can push/pull changes between deployments and even create pull requests to upstream without any extra steps.

 ## Just the facts please

 Luapower is a dead simple idea: it puts [luajit] and a bunch